 Hydrocodone (Vicodin, Norco) is a prescription opioid pain reliever that produces a sedating and euphoric effect.

-Some people abuse this drug by snorting (insufflation).
+Some people use this drug by snorting (insufflation).
 They crush the hydrocodone pills and inhale the powder into their nose.
-This practice comes with unique risks beyond those already associated with hydrocodone abuse.
+This practice comes with unique risks beyond those already associated with hydrocodone addiction

 Snorting Hydrocodone Damages The Nose